Shinjuku Gyoen National Garden 新宿御苑

 - The greenhouse, with flora both tropical and subtropical

-- The iconic pagoda featured in the film The Garden of Words
+- The iconic pergola featured in the film The Garden of Words

 How to Get There

-There are three entrances to Shinjuku Gyoen, accessible from either Shinjuku Station, Sendagaya Station or Shinjuku Gyoenmae Station.
+Shinjuku Gyoen is easily accessible on foot from either Shinjuku Station, Sendagaya Station or Shinjuku Gyoemmae Station.

-Shinjuku Gyoen National Garden is really three gardens in one, with English, French and Japanese-style gardens.
+Shinjuku Gyoen National Garden is really three gardens in one, with western and Japanese-style gardens.

-The French formal area is considered the most romantic.
+The French style formal area is considered the most romantic.
 This is because of the abundant flowers, especially roses.
-This part of the park is especially popular in the fall when the majority of the flowers bloom.
+This part of the garden is especially popular in the spring when the majority of the flowers bloom.
 You can also see hundreds of trees changing colors before the cold winter months.
-The English garden features expansive open lawns surrounded by flowering cherry trees.
+The English style garden features expansive open lawns surrounded by flowering cherry trees.

-The Japanese garden is an integral part of the park's origins, with large ponds dotted with islands and bridges.
-Well-manicured shrubs and trees surround the water together with several pavilions.
+The Japanese garden is an integral part of the garden's origins, with large ponds dotted with islands and bridges.
+Well-manicured shrubs and trees surround the water together with a tea-house and pavilion.
 While beautiful year-round, this garden should not be missed in spring and fall.

 During WWII, the garden was destroyed during the air raids.
-Once restored, the garden was converted into a public park.
+Once restored, the garden was converted into a public garden.

 The garden remains associated with the Imperial Family.
 The Showa Emperor (1901-1989) considered Shinjuku Gyoen National Garden such an important part of his childhood that his funeral was held here as an official state ceremony on February 24, 1989.